 that the water company faced legal action from the regulator.

 Morton-Roberts liaised extensively with DCWW's Developer Services and Swansea Council and this led to investigations into the use of both soakaways and deep

-bored soakaways, the latter involving extensive research into the local geology.
+bored soakaways, the latter involving extensive research into the local geology, see photograph.
 Approval was gained for the surface water to be disposed of to SUDS

 features, including a rainwater harvesting system and a permeable pavement.
 Due to the prevailing ground conditions, excess water from the rainwater

-harvesting system and the outflow from the permeable pavement were discharged to the public sewer.
+harvesting system and the outflow from the permeable pavement was discharged to the public sewer.